Athletics: Dream come true, says Bhawna Jat after achieving Olympic qualification in 20km race walk

 She began her senior career in 2016 during the National Inter-State Championships in Hyderabad where she finished fifth with a time of 1:52:38s.
 Saturday’s win was just her second such achievement in a national meet after the National Open in Ranchi last year.

 Her coach Gurmukh said that Bhawna has given her dope sample, which means that her national record will be valid.
 An AFI offcial also said that dope sample collectors from the National Anti-Doping Agency have taken samples from the athletes.

+Bhawna is now hoping to be included in the government’s Target Olympic Podium Scheme.

+“It is very difficult to compete at the senior level with a meagre income.
+I have to look after my parents and think about my training as well.
+I am hoping that I will be included in the Target Olympic Podium Scheme to be able to train properly for the Olympics,” she added.

 Bhawna’s next competition will be the Asian Race Walk Championships in Japan on March 15.